fruityloops1/piillo/README.md

 Pi'illo is a base project for custom code in the EU v1.1 version of Mario & Luigi: Dream Team (Bros.)

-Currently, the example will set your coin count to 69420 when you collect a coin.
+Currently, the example will log the coin count (with svcOutputDebugString) when coins are added.

 ## Using